 My experience of the creative process is one that is often painful, perhaps because I’ve spent much of my life producing writing that falls short of what I see in my mind and feel in my heart.

-The curse of writing is the compulsion to do it; like a lust, it compels me to continue to strain and struggle to take something that exists in such Platonic perfection and translate it through the muck and mire of my brain and experience.
+The curse of writing is the compulsion to do it; it compels me to continue to strain and struggle to take something that exists in such Platonic perfection and translate it through the muck and mire of my brain and experience.
 The curse is also that feeling I get, deep in the belly, when what I tried to write comes out in a way that is strained, contrived, dull, or cliched.
 It’s like looking for something familiar in the fog; you know where you’re going, but can’t see it or how to get there.
 That feeling of being maddeningly far from your destination while knowing exactly where you want to be can generate a feeling I can only describe as despair.

 Heres’s an example from “A Heart Blown Open”.
 In an earlier draft, I had ended a powerful scene like this: